bintracker/bintracker/docs/setup.md

 Once you've completed these steps, you can run the `bintracker` executable in the `build` directory.

+!!! tip ""

     If you notice sound being choppy, you can try adding `"-nofilter" "-nomax"` and/or `"-autoframeskip"` to the list of MAME default-args in `config/emulators.scm`.
 Especially hard cases may be fixed with `"-video" "none"`.
 Newer versions of MAME will complain about the latter, but it nevertheless fixes most cases of bad audio.

 ### Windows